JeffC25/ec530-sql-injection-demo/README.md

 - The name of the oldest user
 - The name of the user who owns a pet fish
 - The name of the user who works as a super villain
-- The name of the oldest user born before 1985
+- The name of the youngest user born after or during 1984
 - The names of the 2 users who secretly own a secret lab
 - The names of the 3 users whose favorite color is Yellow
 - The names of the 4 users who are confirmed to have siblings